 There are alternatives to getting a student loan.
 First, not everyone needs to go to a four-year college.
 There are reputable trade schools and community colleges that provide a low-cost education that results in rewarding jobs.
 Staying in the state of residence is a wise decision, especially for core classes.

 To help with college expenses, students should learn about and apply for academic and sports scholarships, grants and work-study programs.
 Many high schools offer advanced placement courses that allow graduates to enter college as a sophomore and potentially graduate in three years.
-Students also can research online courses for high school and college.
+Because of the pandemic, many colleges now offer online courses or have gone fully online, which saves on housing expenses.

 Finally, students should give careful thought about choosing their course of study.
 Graduating with a degree in history without a teaching certificate while carrying an $80,000 debt isn’t the best decision.